ElementsProject/lightning/doc/PLUGINS.md

 `account_id` is the name of this account.
 The node's wallet is named 'wallet', all channel funds' account are the channel id.

+`originating_account` is the account that this movement originated from.
+*Only* tagged on external events (deposits/withdrawals to an external party).

 `txid` is the transaction id of the bitcoin transaction that triggered this ledger event. `utxo_txid` and `vout` identify the bitcoin output which triggered